SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 1. Look at activity displayed in the [Active Threats](#active-threats-dashboards) dashboards to find issues that need immediate attention.
 1. View the [Security Control Failures](#security-control-failures-dashboard) dashboard to find areas that are identified as failing to meet compliance requirements, and therefore possibly pose a security risk.
 1. Review the [Suspicious Activity](#suspicious-activity-dashboards) dashboards to uncover suspicious activity that may need investigation.
-1. Review the [Resource Risk Dashboard](#resource-risk-dashboard) for a summary of all the resources that pose risk.
+1. Review the [Risk Overview](#risk-overview-dashboard) dashboard for a summary of all the resources that pose risk.
 Review the action plan presented at the bottom of the dashboard to work through the items identified as needing attention.